awsdocs/aws-cost-management-user-guide/doc_source/adding-po.md

 1. Choose **Add purchase order**\.

-1. For **Purchase order ID**, enter your purchase order ID\.
+1. For **Purchase order ID**, enter a unique identifier for your purchase order ID\.
 Purchase order IDs must be unique within your account\.
 For details about character restrictions for your purchase ID, see [Purchase orders](billing-limits.md#limits-po)\.

 1. \(Optional\) For **Description**, describe your purchase order, including any notes for your reference\.